bandeepsingh123/Obsidian/Cs-notes/ASSIGNMENT 1 - Research & Environment Setup.md

 Exchange data with the connected client.

 Hypertext Transfer Protocol (HTTP) :
-- is used by web browser and servers to request and delie
+- is used by web browser and servers to request and deliver data

+HTTP request format (GET /path HTTP/1.1):
+- GET:

 ## Reference